dotnet/runtime/docs/coreclr/design-docs/dllmap.md

 [DllImport("user32.dll", CharSet = CharSet.Unicode)]
 public  static  extern  int  MessageBox(IntPtr  hWnd, String text, String caption, uint type);
 ```
-This import works with Windows, but it doesn’t work with any other OS.
-If run e.g. on Linux, a DllNotFoundException will be thrown, which means that a DLL specified in a DLL import cannot be found.
+This import works on Windows, but it doesn’t work on any other OS.
+If run e.g. on Linux, a DllNotFoundException will be thrown,
+which means that a DLL specified in a DLL import directive cannot be found.

 ### Mono’s Dllmap